-Airtasker had some really weird requests and lots which were not worth it, but every now and then people said they scored a good job worth a few hundred.
+Airtasker had some really weird requests and every now and then people said they scored a good job worth a few hundred.
 Those we spoke to using Airtasker said the money was usually just absorbed into their regular expenses and didn’t make a huge difference.

 There are pros and cons to all of the share economy options.
 When deciding if it’s worth it for you ask yourself the following: